-After the degrees have been conferred, a representative from the Class of 2014 and a graduate from the Graduate Studies program will lead the graduates in the turning of the tassels.
+After the degrees have been conferred, a representative from the Class of 2019 and a graduate from the Graduate and Professional Programs will lead the graduates in the turning of the tassels.
 Graduates will stand and with the right hand turn their tassels.
 Candidates for Bachelor's degrees will move their tassel from front left to front right and candidates for Master's Degrees will move their tassel from front right to back right.
 All will then be seated.

 The processional will begin with the graduates followed by the faculty.
 Dignitaries and College officials will process last.
 The recessional will begin in reverse order of the processional.
 The last to enter will leave first.
 Please ask your guests not to break the recessional lines until all graduates have left the seating area under the tent.

-Emmanuel Campus Safety personnel and state police will be on-hand to assist with safety at Commencement.
+Safety and security is Emmanuel College's highest priority.
+Campus Safety personnel and state police will be on-hand at Commencement.
 We ask that you and your guests not bring oversized bags of any kind to the ceremony and not to leave any belongings unattended while on campus.
-Thank you in advance for your understanding and cooperation with these increased security measures.
+Thank you in advance for your understanding and cooperation with these security measures.

-Tickets will be available to students with a College identification card in the Office of the Registrar in the Administration Building, Room 340, beginning Tuesday, April 22, 2014.
+Tickets will be available for to students, who are eligible for graduation upon completion of the spring semester, or who have been approved to attend the ceremony, with a College identification card in the Office of the Registrar in the Administration Building, Room 340, beginning Monday, April 22, 2019.